Seborrhoeic dermatitis: Phototherapy

-Another option is natural and artificial UV radiation since it can inhibit the growth of Malassezia yeast.
+Another option is natural and artificial UV radiation because it can inhibit the growth of Malassezia yeast.
 Some recommend photodynamic therapy using UV-A and UV-B laser or red and blue LED light to inhibit the growth of Malassezia fungus and reduce seborrhoeic inflammation.

 Outcome

 Seborrhoeic dermatitis is generally a chronic and recurring condition.
 Individuals may have the condition for several weeks to months, but it may also last years or their lifetime.
 There may be periods of relapse and worsening.

 Epidemiology

 Seborrhoeic dermatitis affects 1 to 5% of the general population.
 It is slightly more common in men, but affected women tend to have more severe symptoms.
 The condition usually recurs throughout a person's lifetime.
 Seborrhoeic dermatitis can occur in any age group but often occurs during the first three months of life then again at puberty and peaks in incidence at around 40 years of age.
 It can reportedly affect as many as 31% of older people.
 Infants may also have this condition, though it is typically milder, and is referred to as cradle cap.
 Seborrhoeic dermatitis is more common in African-Americans.

 Severity is worse in dry climates as well as hot weather, as dry skin can exacerbate the condition.
 COVID-19 related mask usage may also cause or exacerbate facial seborrhoeic dermatitis.

 Individuals who are immunocompromised have an increased risk of seborrhoeic dermatitis.
 Conditions that are associated with increased rates of seborrhoeic dermatitis include individuals with HIV, Hepatitis C, alcoholic pancreatitis, Parkinson's disease, and alcohol abuse.
 Seborrhoeic dermatitis is common in people with alcoholism, between 7 and 11 percent, which is twice the normal expected occurrence.